diatsilva007/diatsilva007/README.md

 Studying Software Engineering 🧑‍💻
 -----------------------------------

 I've worked in a few different sectors, but decided to choose information technology as my studies and career.
 I've worked in the 🧑‍🏭 automotive industry, 🏙️ the real estate sector, 🌇 commerce, 🏭 dairy products and 🧑‍💻 technology.
 I have a degree 🧑‍🎓 in Information Systems and am currently studying for a post-graduate degree in Software Engineering.
-I have previous knowledge of technical support, and some technologies such as: 🫸 HTML, CSS, JavaScript, SQL, React and Git/GitHub.Git, Js, Ts, Html5, ReactJS, CSS, Saas, Bootstrap, ExpressJS, MongoDB, MySQL, PostgreSQL, AWS, Docker, Linux, Windows, Figma.
+I have previous knowledge of technical support, and some technologies such as: 🫸 HTML5, CSS, JavaScript, ReactJS, Saas, Bootstrap, Git/GitHub, Js, Ts, ExpressJS, MongoDB, MySQL, PostgreSQL, Azure, AWS, Docker, Linux, Windows, Figma.

 * 🌍  I'm based in Andrelândia, MG - Brasil
 * ✉️  You can contact me at [diogo.ataidee@gmail.com](mailto:diogo.ataidee@gmail.com)
-* 🧠  I'm learning Git, Js, Ts, Html5, ReactJS, CSS, Saas, Bootstrap, ExpressJS, MongoDB, MySQL, PostgreSQL, AWS, Docker, Linux, Windows, Figma.
+* 🧠  I'm learning Git/GitHub, Js, Ts, Html5, ReactJS, CSS, Saas, Bootstrap, ExpressJS, MongoDB, MySQL, PostgreSQL, Azure, AWS, Docker, Linux, Windows, Figma.
 * 🤝  I'm open to collaborating on Open-source, corporate and personal projects.
 * ⚡  Open to new experiences, challenges and learning.